Rēzekne: Green Synagogue

 Prior to World War II, there were eleven synagogues in Rēzekne.
 The Green Synagogue is the only one to have survived to this day.

 The synagogue was built in 1845 and is considered to be one of the oldest wooden buildings in Rēzekne.
 The synagogue was open until the 1990s, when it was closed for fire safety reasons.

 The State Inspection for Heritage Protection of Latvia added it to the list of the most endangered sites in 2004.
-The Rezekne City Council with the support of Norwegian Financial Institutions started reconstruction of the building.
-Within the framework of the project it will be possible to create an exhibition devoted to the history of Rezekne's Jews.
+The Rēzekne City Council with the support of Norwegian Financial Institutions started reconstruction of the building.
+Within the framework of the project it will be possible to create an exhibition devoted to the history of Rēzekne's Jews.

 Culture

 Latgales Māra

 One of the most famous statues in Latvia, known as "Latgales Māra", is found in Rēzekne.
 It was designed by Leons Tomašickis and first unveiled on 8 September 1939.
 The bronze statue commemorates the liberation of Latgale from the Red Army in January 1920.

-The central figure, the woman, is popularly associated with Māra the ancient Latvian goddess of motherhood, fertility, and earth.
+The central figure, the woman, is popularly associated with Māra, the ancient Latvian goddess of motherhood, fertility, and earth.
 The cross in her outstretched arm symbolizes the deep importance of Catholicism to Latgalian culture.
 The words "Vienoti Latvijai" beneath the statue (meaning "United for Latvia") designates the decision to reunite with the rest of Latvia during the Republic's formation in 1918, even though Latgale had been politically separated from the rest of Latvia for 300 years.

 Because the statue symbolized Latvian nationalism, the Soviets toppled it in November 1940 during the first Soviet occupation of Latvia.
 Under German occupation the local residents restored it on 22 August 1943.
 The reinstated Soviet government pulled it down again in June 1950.
 After that, the fate of the original statue is unknown.

 After Latvia regained its independence in 1991, the statue was reconstructed using old photographs and blueprints, and unveiled on 13 August 1992.
 Though Soviet rule greatly changed Latgale, Latgales Māra still symbolizes a Catholic Latgale united with Latvia, free of foreign domination.